 Doesn’t require constant attention

-Calmness itself is an important signal (Gentle Cleansing).
+Calmness itself is an important signal.

 Micro-inflammation does not mean visible, severe inflammation.